Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 Skills gap

-.
-If employees lack the knowledge, skills or experience, the processes they run will be inefficient.
-On top of that, a skills shortage drives resistance to change: only 38% of workers are ready to support organizational change.
-The reasons are distrust of their organization, not understanding why the changes are happening and fear of the unknown.
-How to fix: Build a capability map for the company.
+If employees lack knowledge, skills, or experience, the processes they perform will be inefficient.
+In addition, a skills gap leads to resistance to change: only 38% of workers are ready to support organizational change.
+The reasons are distrust of the organization, a lack of understanding of why changes are happening, and fear of the unknown.
+How to fix it: Create a capability map for the company.

-This way you will understand which skills are needed to realize these opportunities and will be able to assign employees to the right roles to optimize the process.
+This will show you which skills are needed to realize these opportunities and help you assign employees to roles correctly to optimize the process.
 Document every process and decision.
-A detailed written description of all possible actions, problems and ways to resolve them helps new employees adapt faster and existing ones act consistently.
+A detailed written description of all possible actions, issues, and ways to resolve them will help new employees adapt faster and help existing ones act consistently.
 Provide training.
-If the current employees' knowledge and skills are not enough to achieve the organization's goals, arrange training.
+If the knowledge and skills of current employees are not enough to achieve the organization's goals, organize training.

 You can develop an internal training system or engage external educational organizations.